 setOf(FileArtifact) unzip(Path z, Path t)

-Unpacks artefacts in the ZIP file z into the target path t.
+Unpacks artifacts in the ZIP file z into the target path t.

 setOf(FileArtifact) unzip(Path z, Path t, String p)

-Unpacks those artefacts in the ZIP file z matching the ANT pattern p into the target path t.
+Unpacks those artifacts in the ZIP file z matching the ANT pattern p into the target path t.

 Default Extensions

-In addition to the instantiators and artefact types provided as core (built-in) functionality, there are also some default extensions of VIL/VTL that are usually installed along with EASy-Producer.
+In addition to the instantiators and artifact types provided as core (built-in) functionality, there are also some default extensions of VIL/VTL that are usually installed along with EASy-Producer.
 Depending on the application area, individual installations of EASy-Producer may or may not contain these default extensions and, thus, customize VIL/VTL according to the individual needs or even provide alternative implementations.
 Table 1 relates the extensions to the implementing bundles.
 In this Section, we will describe the default extensions shown in Table 1 in terms of their providing types or instantiators, respectively.